kidanger/Drystal/doc/site/api.rst

    .. lua:method:: draw_on() -> Surface

-      Use this surface as destinatin/backbuffer (draw method be redirected to this surface instead of screen) for futur draws.
+      Use this surface as destination/backbuffer (draw method be redirected to this surface instead of screen) for future draws.

       :return: the old surface which was used